 In many web sites, passwords are usually stored in a database.
 I think this is well known to anybody who ever created any web page with user accounts.

 Storing passwords in plain text is considered harmful.
-The only reason that I find is that when someone gets the access to the database, or has the database backup, the passwords are just plain text, so everyone can read them.
+The only reason that I find is when someone gets the access to the database, or has the database backup, the passwords are just in plain text, so everyone can read them.

 hashed_value = HASH_FUNCTION(password);